atlassian-archive/dataschool/dataschool/_chapters/data-governance/data-lake-maintenance.md

 ### Data source updates

-Sources change all the time, ETL tools handle these for you.
-This is what they focus on, so they will work to update API calls to make sure the data you are getting is accurate.
+Sources change all the time, and ETL tools can handle these for you.
+This is what they focus on, so they will work to update API calls to make sure the data you're getting is accurate.

 ![Data Source Updates from ELT Tool](/assets/images/DataSourceUpdates.png "Data Source Updates")

 ### Fixing broken connections

-Occasionally you will need to manually reconfigure things.
+Occasionally, you will need to manually reconfigure things.
 If a data source adds a new field or removes a certain table some of your queries might break.
 You will need to look into the changes and update your queries to work appropriately.

 ![Data Source Update Broken Query](/assets/images/BrokenQuery.png "Broken Query")